 Ryan T. Ward works primarily in the software, Internet, medical device, and telecommunications fields.
-Ryan brings a wide variety of technical knowledge and experience to his patent prosecution, right-to-use, and infringement analyses.
-An electrical engineer by trade, he began his career testing, building, and debugging low power RF transceivers.
+Ryan brings a wide variety of technical knowledge and experience to his due diligence, patent prosecution, right-to-use, and infringement analyses.
+He has in-depth experience successfully conducting due diligence for transactions involving complex technologies.
+An electrical engineer by trade, he began his career testing, building, and debugging low-power RF transceivers.

-In addition to a full-time legal practice, Ryan is currently enrolled at Georgetown University pursuing a Master of Science in Finance degree, with an expected graduation of May 2020.
-He regularly prosecutes patents associated with high-frequency trading, demand modeling, and other aspects of FinTech (Financial Technology).
-Similarly, he has written dozens of patent applications which make use of blockchain, machine learning, and augmented analytics for client-specific solutions to real-world problems.
+Ryan regularly prosecutes patents associated with high-frequency trading, demand modeling, and other aspects of fintech (financial technology).
+Similarly, he has written dozens of patent applications that make use of blockchain, machine learning, and augmented analytics for client-specific solutions to real-world problems.

-Ryan is educated in human physiology which, together with electrical engineering, has allowed him to successfully prosecute many medical device patent applications.
-Additional areas of prosecution focus include speech processing and full-duplex communication systems/standards.
+Ryan is educated in human physiology, which, together with electrical engineering, has allowed him to successfully prosecute many medical device patent applications.
+Additional areas of his prosecution focus include speech processing and full-duplex communication systems/standards.